 Required permitting and regulatory review is being initiated as necessary through consultation with applicable governing agencies.
-Governing agencies that may be consulted for this Project include, but are not limited to: DWR, SWRCB, the California Department of Fish and Wildlife (CDFW), the Central Valley Flood Protection Board (Flood Board), Regional Water Boards, the United States Bureau of Reclamation (Reclamation or USBR), the United States Army Corps of Engineers (USACE), the United States Fish and Wildlife Service (USFWS), the National Marine Fisheries Service (NMFS), Local Agency Formation Commissions (LAFCO), the County of Stanislaus and/or Tuolumne, and the California Air Resources Board (CARB).
+Governing agencies that may be consulted for this Project include, but are not limited to: DWR, SWRCB, the California Department of Fish and Wildlife (CDFW), the Central Valley Flood Protection Board (Flood Board), Regional Water Boards, the United States Bureau of Reclamation (Reclamation or USBR), the United States Army Corps of Engineers (USACE), the United States Fish and Wildlife Service (USFWS), the National Marine Fisheries Service (NMFS), Local Agency Formation Commissions (LAFCo), the County of Stanislaus and/or Tuolumne, and the California Air Resources Board (CARB).

-Stormwater flows going to sewer will be disconnected and rerouted to provide direct groundwater recharge to the Subbasin.
-Sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in storage, and interconnected surface water.
-All benefits to sustainability indicators in the Modesto Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.
+Stormwater flows going to sanitary sewer systems will be disconnected and rerouted to provide direct groundwater recharge to the Subbasin.
+Sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in-storage, land subsidence, and interconnected surface water.
+All benefits to sustainability indicators in the Modesto Subbasin-will be evaluated through groundwater monitoring at nearby monitoring sites, as identified in Section 7.1 of the GSP.

-The City of Modesto storm drain cross connection removal Project is expected to provide direct recharge in and around the City of Modesto.
+The City of Modesto storm drain cross connection removal The Storm Drain Cross

+Connection Removal Project is expected to provide direct recharge in and around the City of Modesto.
 Most communities in the Modesto Subbasin are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
 Depending on which specific parcels receive surface water deliveries, this Project may directly benefit specific DACs in this area.
 In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to chronic groundwater level decline.
-Benefits to groundwater conditions in the Modesto Subbasin are also expected to broadly benefit all DACs, SDACs, and EDAs.
+Benefits to groundwater conditions in the Modesto-Subbasin are also expected to-broadly benefit all DACs, SDACs, and EDAs.

-The expected yield of the City of Modesto storm drain cross connection removal Project was estimated by simulating this Project in the C2VSimTM model.
-General information and assumptions used to simulate this Project are summarized in the Implementation section below.
+The expected yield of the City of Modesto storm drain cross connection removal Project was estimated by simulating this Projectsimulations run in the C2VSimTM model.
+General information and assumptions used to simulate this Project are summarized in the Implementationfollowing section-below.
 Additional information is provided in Section 8.5: Plan for Achieving Sustainability.